bnpw49/06-python_challenge_api-/06-python_challenge_api-/README.md

 ## Part 1: WeatherPy
 You'll use the citipy Python library and the OpenWeatherMap API to create a representative model of weather across cities.
+ Tip- use your own api key. api key not provided.
  &nbsp;

 ### Requirement 1: Create Plots to Showcase the Relationship Between Weather Variables and Latitude